riceissa/breathing/doc.md

 Important note: as you start breathing through your nose more, you should find that your nose becomes less blocked even without doing these things.
 I used to need the nose strips _a lot_ when I first started nasal breathing.
 But now I hardly need them.
 So these techniques should be thought of as temporary crutches -- or like training wheels on a bicycle.
 They are there to help jump start your nasal breathing until your nose is strong enough, but you shouldn't need them forever.
 I had a clear shift when I first switched to nasal breathing, and then a second shift when I switched to _silent_ nasal breathing.
 It seems odd that my nose would clear up with _less_ air moving through the nose.
 My hypothesis is that either my health in general got better, or maybe less air means less irritation. @mark2015deep mentions that "the thickness or thinness or real-time mucous production, as well as nasal turbinate size are regulated by CO2 levels", so that's another possible thing that maybe happened to me.

 Definitely don't get surgery, unless you've tried all the safe options and nothing works.
-I think the mainstream medical world understates the risks here, e.g., you should read about empty nose syndrome. @nestor2020 [chapter 7] has a bit about this.
+I think the mainstream medical world understates the risks here, e.g., you should at bare minimum know about empty nose syndrome. @nestor2020 [chapter 7] has a bit about this.
 See also @sager2024 for a random encouraging anecdote that I came across on Twitter.

-i should say something about mouth taping as well. i don't have any _strong_ argument again it, but i have personally not done it. as you improve your breathing, you mouth should automatically close. so mouth taping is, in my view, unnecessary in the long-term. what about the short term? after all, all the other nose-unblocking stuff i'm recommending are short-term crutches as well. i think in the short term maybe it's completely fine? i was just personally scared of using it, and never needed it. waking up in the middle of the night gasping for air is pretty horrible (i've had it happen in the past even without mouth taping).
+i should say something about mouth taping as well. i don't have any _strong_ argument again it, but i have personally not done it (except for briefly during the day). as you improve your breathing, your mouth should automatically close. so mouth taping is, in my view, unnecessary in the long-term. what about the short term? after all, all the other nose-unblocking stuff i'm recommending are short-term crutches as well. i think in the short term maybe it's completely fine? i was just personally scared of using it, and never needed it. waking up in the middle of the night gasping for air is pretty horrible (i've had it happen in the past even without mouth taping).

-my nose still sometimes feels unblocked in the morning. not sure what's going on there.
+my nose still sometimes feels unblocked in the morning. not sure what's going on there, but i have a guess that the reason my one nostril plugs up during the night is actually functional. breathing needs are reduced during sleep because you're just lying there and using no muscles. so even the quiet gentle breathing style i have going during the day would be too _much_ air. so my body figures out a way to reduce the air flow, which is to block out the one nostril. this is why my nostril is plugged up, but i seem to be breathing solely through the nose the whole night, even if things are blocked! _and_ it's also why as soon as i wake up, the mucus clears up, because my body realizes "wait, now i'm awake and upright and active, and this is too _little_ air now, we must unblock the nostril!"
+So for a few moments in the morning i feel a little uncomfortable and might have to take a few forceful nose breaths or even sometimes mouth breaths, but then my body adjusts within 30 minutes to an hour and i'm ok again.

 # Techniques vs habits